Honeyjoon

-Honeyjoon is a 2025 comedy-drama film written, directed, and produced by Lilian T. Mehrel, in her directorial debut.
+Honeyjoon is an award-winning dark comedy film written, directed, and produced by Lilian T. Mehrel, in her directorial debut.

-A sexy, emotionally-layered, life-affirming comedy.
 It stars Ayden Mayeri, Amira Casar and José Condessa.

-It premiered at Tribeca Festival on June 7, 2025.
+It premiered at the Tribeca Festival on June 7, 2025.
+It has been released theatrically in North America with Utopia's Circle Collective, opening June 2026 and still playing 3 months and counting, becoming a theatrical phenomenon.